h2oai/h2o-llmstudio/README.md

 - use recent finetuning techniques such as [Low-Rank Adaptation (LoRA)](https://arxiv.org/abs/2106.09685) and 8-bit model training with a low memory footprint.
 - use Reinforcement Learning (RL) to finetune your model (experimental)
 - use advanced evaluation metrics to judge generated answers by the model.
 - track and compare your model performance visually.
-In addition, [Neptune](https://neptune.ai/) integration can be used.
+In addition, [Neptune](https://neptune.ai/) and [W&B](https://wandb.ai/) integration can be used.
 - chat with your model and get instant feedback on your model performance.
 - easily export your model to the [Hugging Face Hub](https://huggingface.co/) and share it with the community.